 CRECHE (the Charles River Episcopal Co-Housing Endeavor) is a 501c3 nonprofit organization that creates and supports a network of mixed-income, inter-generational co-housing communities in partnership with The Episcopal Church

-Now in our third year of operation, we operate three such community homes—a five-bedroom house in Newton Centre, a six-bedroom house in a former church building in Allston, and a four-bedroom house in North Cambridge.
+Now in our third year of operation, we operate three such community homes—a six-bedroom house in Dorchester, a six-bedroom house in a former church building in Allston, and a four-bedroom house in North Cambridge.
 Rooms in all of our communities are rented significantly below market rate, yet are still income-producing, allowing us to build toward opening future community houses.

 Why?
 Because soaring rents and plummeting owner-occupancy rates have made Boston an increasingly hostile market for low and middle-income households; rent is increasing at nearly twice the rate of wages.
 Further, the increasing cost of purchasing a home has resulted in a 11.7% decline in home sales over the last decade.

 Together, these trends make it difficult for Bostonians to live in the communities they love.
 The prevalence of short-term leases (particularly for students) have priced working families out of many areas, encouraged resident turnover and neighborhood instability, and accelerated gentrification.
 Today’s Boston housing market alienates people from their communities and stunts the development of long-lasting relationships vital to our well-being.